apparebit/diaphanous/README.md

 The [CyberTipline reports per platform](data/ocse-reports-per-platform.json) dataset is the project's main dataset.
 It collects:

-  * the CSAM disclosures by major non-Chinese social networks and other large service providers;
+  * disclosures about child sexual exploitation by major non-Chinese social networks and other large service providers;
   * corresponding disclosures about service providers' reporting by NCMEC.

 The above linked JSON format is [automatically